 Type 2: A Threatened Battery

-To prove this type of assault, the Commonwealth must prove, beyond a reasonable doubt, that the defendant:
+The Commonwealth must prove beyond a reasonable doubt that the defendant:

 Unlike the first form of assault, threatened battery requires that the alleged victim be aware of the defendant’s objectively menacing conduct.